Family Service Hours

-All 9th grade families not receiving a scholarship or need-based tuition assistance are expected to work 4-5 Friday Night Bingos to fulfill their required 25 annual family service hours.
-Once their bingo expectation has been met, they may continue to volunteer in other areas of the school – see below.
+All 9th grade families not receiving a scholarship or need-based tuition assistance are expected to work Friday Night Bingo to fulfill their required family service hours.
+Two-parent families have to complete 25 hours .
+Single-parent families have to complete 15 hours.
+Once their bingo expectation has been met, they may continue to volunteer in other areas of the school – see examples below

 10-12th Grade Requirement:

-All 10-12th grade families not receiving a scholarship or need-based assistance may fulfill their Family Service Hours by volunteering in any area of the school – see below.
+All 10-12th grade families not receiving a scholarship or need-based assistance may fulfill their Family Service Hours as described above by volunteering in any area of the school – see examples below.

 Family Service Hours description for fulfillment:

-• Each family is responsible for keeping a record of hours and for submitting it to the Main Office by the announced due date in order to receive credit for the hours, even if hours are recorded by other means (such as at bingo or at workdays).
+- Each family is is responsible for keeping a record of hours and for submitting it to the Main Office by the announced due date in order to receive credit for the hours, even if hours are recorded by other means (such as at bingo or at workdays).

 Activities that qualify for Family Service Hours (FSH) include, but are not limited to, the following:

-• Attendance at Academic Counselor Parent Info Nights and SFPA General Parent Meetings.
-2 FSH per meeting attendance per family.
+- Attendance at Academic Counselor Parent Information Nights and SFPA General Paren Meetings, families can earn 2 FSH per meeting attendance per family.

-• Assisting in the main office or work taken home from the office (i.e. stuffing envelopes, folding forms, organizing Bingo tickets, etc.)
+- Assisting in the main office or taking work home from office (i.e. stuffing envelopes, folding forms, organizing Bingo tickets, etc.).

-• Planning and execution of all school sponsored fundraising activities such as the annual Burgundy & Gray, Golf Tournament, Luau, performing events chair, etc. (includes planning, set-up, and cleanup sessions)
+- Planning and execution of all school sponsored fundraising activities such as the annual Burgundy & Gray, Golf Tournament, performing arts events, etc, (includes planning, set-up, and clean up sessions).

-• Providing baked goods for school events such as Triduum Fun Day, Feast of SJB, Grandparents & Grand-Friends Day, Golf Tournament, Luau, VAPA shows, etc. is valued by the school and is recognized at the exchange rate of 1.5 FSH per cake or 2 dozen cookies.
+- Providing baked goods fro school events such as Triduum Fun Day, Fest of SJB, Granparents & Grand-Friends Day, Golf Tourmanment, VAPA shows, etc, is valued by the school and is recognized at the exchange rate of:

 Families, not on tuition assistance and not freshmen parents, unable or unwilling to fulfill the Family Service Hours requirement are required to pay a $1000 "In-Lieu-Of" fee.
 Families that do not meet their minimum hourly requirement by May 31st will be billed for unfulfilled hours at a rate of $40 per hour.
 The school reserves the right to assess late fees for unpaid balances.